sg-c/alluxio-playground-docker/README.md

     * `git clone https://github.com/sg-c/alluxio-playground-docker.git`
 4. Go to a sub-directory of ./scenario, and follow the README.md to start the docker compose application.

-# Install docker enginer on EC2
+# Install docker daemon on EC2

+> 🚧 Note
+>
+> If you see `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?`
+> when you execute `docker compose up -d`, it's because the docker daemon is not running.
+You need to follow
+> the steps below to install and start docker daemon.

 Disable SELinux, update /etc/selinux/config file and run following command